 - New spaces developing between your teeth

-There are several natural gum treatments that can be taken at home.
+There are several natural treatments that can be taken at home to treat the teeth ailment.
 Taking a few steps at home can either prevent or suppress the tooth ailment.
 Quick treatments like:

 - Salt Water Floss: Rinsing or gargling with a luke warm water can give some relief if there is an ache.
 It can also reduce the gum swelling causing pain.